Script Development / SQL Construction DFF.SQL

 'demo',

-# Corresponds to the second placeholder ?, with array value, automatically expands into multiple values (i.e., multiple database records)
+# Corresponding to the second placeholder ?, parameter value is an array, automatically expands into multiple values (i.e., multiple database records).

 [

-# Elements within the array value are still arrays, continuing automatic expansion (i.e., multiple fields per record)
+# Elements within the parameter value array are still arrays, automatically continue expanding (i.e., multiple fields for each database record).

 [ 1, 'zhang3', 100 ],